At a glance

 But food allergies are actually less common than many people believe: The symptoms are often caused by something else instead.
 It’s important to get the right diagnosis in order to get the right treatment – and avoid removing certain foods from your diet for no reason.

 In food allergies, even small amounts of the food can be enough to trigger an allergic reaction.
-The symptoms can vary greatly and affect a number of different organs.
-In most cases the membranes lining the mouth and throat become swollen and itchy, or a red and itchy rash appears.
+The symptoms can vary greatly and affect a number of different organs:

-Sometimes the stomach and bowel are also affected, leading to symptoms such as nausea and diarrhea.
-Breathing problems may occur too.
-The symptoms usually appear within half an hour of eating the food, or within a few hours at the latest.
+- Gastrointestinal (stomach and bowel) problems: The typical symptoms are nausea, vomiting and diarrhea.
+They usually appear within half an hour of eating the food, or a few hours afterwards at the latest.

 Different foods can cause different kinds of symptoms.
 For instance, fruits and vegetables tend to cause milder symptoms such as rashes, whereas nuts and shellfish often trigger severe allergic reactions.